GLAA Publication Scheme

 - Corporate Publications- for information on the GLAA’s budgets and links to all past editions of the authority’s Annual Report and Accounts.
 These cover the authority’s income and expenditure.

-- Projected expenditure is covered in the GLAA Business Plan (to be added once approved)
+- Projected expenditure is covered in the GLAA Business Plan

 - Information on tendering, procurement and contracts (Procurement rules being approved by SLT August/September)